 I have begotten you.

-Psalms 2:7 I will tell of the decree, Yahweh said unto me: You are my son, this
+Psalms 2:7 I will tell of the decree, Yahweh said to me: You are my son, this

 day I have begotten you.

-Good grief, it certainly sounds like the "this day I have begotten you" part is somehow missing from the catholic bible!
+Good grief, it certainly sounds like the "today I have begotten you" or "today I beget you" part is somehow missing from the catholic bible!
 And it says it was the Spirit which descended onto Yahushua, when apparently it was the Messiyah.
-Since the Messiyah was the only begotten Son of Yahweh Almighty before the universe began (before there was such a thing as a "day") the phrase "this day I have begotten you" must apply to someone else!
+Since the Messiyah was the only begotten Son of Yahweh Almighty before the universe began (before there was such a thing as a "day") the phrase "today I have begotten you" must apply to someone else!
 It appears to apply to Yahushua the human.
 Once He was baptised He was begotten as a Son, and then the Messiyah was able to live in Him.
 Could the catholic bible be a butchered version of the true scriptures??
 Read on!

-I have read that all of the disciples of Yahushua stated that He was so perfect in obeying the Law that He was the only person in history who the Messiyah was able to merge with.
+I have read that all of the disciples of Yahushua stated He was so perfect in obeying the Law that He was the only person in history who the Messiyah was able to merge with.
 Because He thoroughly fulfilled the Law, both physically and spiritually, He became One with the Word (Logos, Messiyah).
-This occurred at His BAPTISM, not at His conception nor birth.
+This occurred at His BAPTISM, when He was an adult capable of deciding right from wrong, not at His conception nor birth.
 This is supposedly the witness of all the "church fathers" before Constantine ruined everything (presumably - I was not there).

-Scripture says The Word (later to become the Messiyah) was the first thing Yahweh created, before He created the universe.
+Scripture says The Word was the first thing Yahweh created, before He created the universe.
 (Revelation 3:14 the beginning of the creation of Yahweh:) He is the only begotten

 "Son" of Yahweh.
 He was perfect when He was a spirit, yet He gave up that eternal life in order to become one with a human, Yahushua.
 Humans were created as lower beings than the malaks [angels], so choosing a human life would be a definite step downwards.
 It would also mean that the Word was now mortal.
 So He was perfect as a human, and His faith in Yahweh was rewarded when Yahweh the Father raised Him from the grave.
 He is the only person in history whose grave is empty!
 And that is so well-documented that it must be a fact.